Foundations of Differential Calculus for modules over posets: Bilinear pairings on

-where the right hand side denotes the ordinary inner product with the corresponding functions considered as vectors.
+where the right hand side in both equations denotes the ordinary inner product with the corresponding functions considered as vectors.
 Notice that the \hadgesh{pairings in this case are commutative}.
 Also, by Example \ref{Ex:standard-div} the divergence operators $\nabla^*$ and $\nabla_*$ coincide in this case.
 In particular, the adjointness relations (\ref{Eq:Adj}) trivially hold. \end{Ex}